Katsuya Toida: Mixed martial arts career

-In May 2003, he lost to Baret Yoshida in the first round of the ADCC World Championship under 66kg weight class.
+In May 2003, he lost to Baret Yoshida in the first round of the ADCC World Championship under 66 kg weight class.

 Toida fought Rumina Sato in the semifinals of the 2005 Shooto Pacific Rim Lightweight Championship tournament, losing by KO with a right hook.

 Toida fought Kazunori Yokota at the DEEP Cage Impact 2011 in Tokyo, losing by TKO after a soccer kick and ground and pound in the 2nd round.

-On April 26, 2013, he fought Seiji Akao at DEEP 62 IMPACT and lost by decision (0-3).
+On April 26, 2013, he fought Seiji Akao at DEEP 62 IMPACT and lost by decision (0–3).
 After the match, he announced his retirement in the ring.